Class Registration Guide

 - Funded students: If you are being funded by a research or teaching assistantship or a fellowship, you are required to register for at least 12 credit hours of coursework and/or research.

 - Thesis option students: If you are a PhD, D-PhD, or MS thesis option student, you are required every semester to enroll in thesis research with the professor supervising your research.
 (9 credit hours are the maximum that can be registered during summer.)
-Fill out Form 23, signed by you and your major professor, and submit to ME Grad Office.
-Print-outs of your plan of study & current registration must be submitted with the Form 23, and that you submit the form using your official @purdue.edu email to prevent delays in processing.)
+Fill out Form 23, signed by you and your major professor, and submit to the registrar's office (firstname.lastname@example.org).
+(Please make sure your PUID is on the Form 23, and that you submit the form using your official @purdue.edu email to prevent delays in processing.)
 You are charged for research credits just like lecture credits.
 You can use the tuition calculator to determine cost, since it depends on how many credit hours you need to register.

 - Double-check your registration ("Concise Student Schedule") once it is entered.

 Course Selection Advice for New Graduate Students